Dodgers vs. Giants MLB Betting Odds, Trends & Prediction

 Dodgers vs. Giants MLB Betting Trends

-Giants are 9-22 SU in their last 31 games when playing as the underdog
+Giants are 3-9 SU in their last 12 games played on a Tuesday

 Dodgers vs. Giants MLB BETTING PREDICTION

 Take the under.
-The under is 8-3 in the Dodgers’ last 11 games overall, is 17-6 in their last 23 road games and has cashed in five out of their last seven games when playing the Giants on the road.
-On the other side, the under is 19-6 in the Giants’ last 25 home games.
+The under is 4-1 in the Dodgers’ last five games overall is, 17-7 in their last 24 road games and is 4-1 in their last five games against an opponent from the National League.
+On the other side, the under is 19-7 in their last 26 home games, is 28-10 in their last 38 games played on a Tuesday and is 19-2 in their last 21 games played at home on a Tuesday.